Guardians 3B Ramírez has thumb surgery to repair ligament - WHIZ News

-CLEVELAND (AP) — Cleveland Guardians Al-Star third baseman José Ramírez underwent thumb surgery Wednesday to repair a ligament that he tore in June.
+CLEVELAND (AP) — Cleveland Guardians All-Star third baseman José Ramírez underwent thumb surgery Wednesday to repair a ligament that he tore in June.

 Ramírez will need up to two months to recover from the operation before he can resume baseball activities.
 The team expects him to be ready for the start of spring training.